 When creating language masters keep in mind the following:

-While MSM itself does not provide content translation, it can be integrated with third-party translation connectors that do.
-Please note that:
+- While MSM itself does not provide content translation, it can be integrated with third-party translation connectors that do.
+Note the following:

-MSM allows you to cancel inheritance at the page and/or component level.
+- MSM lets you cancel inheritance at the page and/or component level.
 This helps prevent overwriting translated content (from a Live Copy, with not-yet-translated content from a blueprint) on the next rollout.

 Modifications to the content structure in a blueprint/source tree are reflected differently in a Live Copy.
 This is dependent on the modification type:

-Position the newly created configuration before the standard rollout configuration.
+- Position the created configuration before the standard rollout configuration.
 The standard rollout configuration will take care of deleting the pages in their old locations.

-Position the newly created configuration after the standard rollout configuration.
+- Position the created configuration after the standard rollout configuration.
 This will ensure no content is deleted in the Live Copy or deactivated from publish.